National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Elevation change: 6,100 feet to 4,700 feet

-Food Storage Method: Community bear wires are available at Grand Lake, Moose Lake and Gladys Lake.
-Bear canisters are recommended in some nearby areas.
+Food Storage Method: Bear wires are available at Grand Lake, Moose Lake, and Gladys Lake.
+Bear canisters are recommended in some nearby areas that have no trees suitable for hanging food.

-Location and sites: Grand Lake, Moose Lake, Gladys Lake
+Location and sites: Grand Lake, Moose Lake, and Gladys Lake

 Toilet Facilities: A solar composting toilet is available at Grand Lake and Moose Lake.
-In other areas, bury waste 6-8" and 200 ft from water sources and campsites.
+In other areas, bury waste 6-8" deep and 200 feet from water sources and campsites.

-Stock: Allowed - day use only.
+Stock: Allowed, day-use only.
 Trailers not recommended on the Obstruction Point Road.
-No camping above 3,500 ft.
+No camping above 3,500 feet.

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect the resource and vegetation.
 Camp in designated sites only in Grand Valley.

 Campfires: No campfires in Grand Valley.
-To protect sensitive vegetation, campfires are not allowed above 3,500 feet.
+To protect sensitive vegetation, campfires are prohibited above 3,500 feet.

-• An ice ax may be required for much of the spring and early summer.
+• An ice axe and self-arrest skills may be required for much of the spring and early summer.

-• It may also be difficult to follow sections of trail due to snow.
+• It may be difficult to follow sections of trail due to snow.

-• Map and compass skills may also be required during much of the spring and early summer.
+• Map and compass skills may be necessary during much of the spring and early summer.

 View from Grand Pass